mnh48-minetest/unicodeparser/README.md

 ## What is Unicode Parser
 Unicode Parser `unicodeparser` is a client-side mod (CSM) for [Minetest](https://www.minetest.net).
-It displays a window for you to write unicode codepoint then it will convert to real text string of that codepoint and send it out on public chat.
+It allows you write unicode codepoint in either \uXXXX format or \0xXXXX format then it will convert to real text string of that codepoint and send it out on public chat.
+Both GUI and CLI now available.

 ![The GUI](/images/thegui.png?raw=true "The GUI")